Last updated: July 13, 2022

 Making an archive of some sort for earnings calls

 Another seemingly basic and cookie-cutter thing that some companies, for no inexplicable reason, fail to do is to make available to the public some sort of archive of all of their past earnings calls, or at least those relevant for a certain period of time.
 This archive can be a downloadable archive file format such as a .zip or .rar containing all of the earnings calls for a given quarter or year made available on the company website, or a podcast posted on the company website or in podcast-sharing sites with the proper password protections and somesuch in place to limit who has access to the calls, or even something like transcripts that are easily searchable (more on this later).
 What’s important is that there is some sort of an archive so that people who don’t have the time or the patience to join an earnings call live can refer to that archive so that they can hear all the details mentioned in the call and thus have the relevant information for themselves.
-An archive would also be useful to those who indeed joined the earnings call because now they can double-check the contents of the earnings call themselves so that they do not get wrong information.
+An archive would also be useful to those who indeed joined the earnings call because now they can double-check the contents of the earnings call themselves so that they do not get the wrong information.

 Having earnings calls transcribed

 This item actually falls into the second item on this list, but this is the easiest way – the basics of the basics, if you will – to have your earnings calls be more accessible to the public, and thus it warrants its own entry.
-Having your earnings calls transcribed – that is, rendering in a written format all that was said in an earnings call – is a surefire way to increase accessibility of earnings calls.
+Having your earnings calls transcribed – that is, rendering in a written format all that was said in an earnings call – is a surefire way to increase the accessibility of earnings calls.

 The first reason why transcripts are important for earnings calls is searchability.
 Unlike audio, transcripts are easily searchable.
 One only has to know the right terms to search for, type that term in in the search bar of whatever word processor, and there it will appear.
 Or if so inclined, one could also do speed reading and simply skim through the whole thing in search of whatever it is that they’re looking for.

-Transcripts also show up faster on search engines than audio do.
+Transcripts also show up faster on search engines than audio does.
 As of right now, there is no extremely reliable way for search engines such as Google or Yahoo! or Bing to look for certain bits of information in an audio file such as an .mp3 that was posted somewhere.
 These search engines, however, excel in finding bits and odds of text, sometimes even from websites completely unrelated to a given topic.

 Transcripts are also easier on a person’s schedule.
 Anyone who has ever done or has listened to earnings call for at least one time knows that they take long, sometimes inordinately and inexplicably so.
 It often takes hours just for one earnings call to finish, time that can be better spent elsewhere.
 Transcripts provide a great way of shortening the time needed to process the information from these earnings calls by leaps and bounds by converting hours-long audio into a document that can be skimmed through in a matter of minutes.
 Now, instead of having to skip back and forth through the audio hoping to locate that one crucial bit of information, one only has to have a quick look through the document to find that one missing piece.

 Following the above list is one step towards making your earnings calls more accessible to the public.
 Make sure to follow the best practices in conducting earnings call sessions.
 The next step, of course, would be to make sure that you are doing the above things the right way, which means giving as many options as possible for people to join earnings calls, having the archive be easily accessible, and having a good transcription of earnings calls.
 After all, what sense does an earnings call transcript make when it isn’t even done properly when the numbers are skewed and the terms all wrong?
-Consider doing this step in the house, or if not possible, then getting a good transcription company that is able to provide you quality earnings call transcriptions at a reasonable rate.
+Consider doing this step in the house, or if not possible, then getting a good transcription service company that is able to provide you quality earnings call transcriptions at a reasonable rate.